-UPDATE 4/29/2015: The Department of Education has just announced its new admissions process to all NYC Gifted and Talented fourth and fifth grades for fall 2015.
-The details and the DOE's FAQs are posted below (the FAQs are also attached at the bottom of this page.)
-Please note that at this time, The Anderson School does not anticipate having any open seats in its fall 2015 fourth and fifth grade classrooms.
+UPDATE 12/15/2015: The Department of Education has not yet announced its admissions timeline to all NYC Gifted and Talented fourth and fifth grades for fall 2016.
+Last year, they released the application on May 11th and it was due by May 22nd.
+Last year's details and the DOE's FAQs are posted below for informational purposes only (the FAQs are also attached at the bottom of this page.)
+Please check back here or on the DOE's website this spring for the DOE's updated information about applying for fall 2016.
+Please note that at this time, The Anderson School does not anticipate having any open seats in its fall 2016 fourth and fifth grade classrooms.

 (If you are new to the NYC public schools - moving to NYC or switching from a NYC private school - please click here!)